Judithlourde/Dashboard/README.md

 # Dashboard
 It is a banking dashboard with 5 components.
-Components are in dashboard and it can open in own page with help of routers.
+Components are in dashboard and it can open in own page with help of routes.